RishiIRL/Musix/readme.md

    ```

 2. **Install Backend Dependencies**:
-   Navigate to the backend directory (if separate) and install dependencies:
+   Navigate to this directory and install dependencies:
    ```bash
    cd VibeNest
    npm install